Uzbin Valley ambush: Reactions

 News of the ambush yielded international displays of sympathy, with Afghan president Hamid Karzai giving his condolences to the French people.
-Heads of State and heads of government including Gordon Brown, George W. Bush, Silvio Berlusconi and Stephen Harper also commiserated.
+Heads of State and heads of government, including Gordon Brown, George W. Bush, Silvio Berlusconi and Stephen Harper, also commiserated.

 On 20 August, Nicolas Sarkozy traveled to Kabul to speak to the French soldiers stationed in Afghanistan.
-He reasserted his commitment to pursuing the war against the Taliban, The soldiers who were killed in the ambush were posthumously made knights of the Légion d'honneur. although the attack led to a steep decline in public support for French involvement in the war.
+He reasserted his commitment to pursuing the war against the Taliban, and the soldiers who were killed in the ambush were posthumously made knights of the Légion d'honneur.
+Although the attack led to a steep decline in public support for French involvement in the war.
 A CSA poll showed 55% favoring pulling back the troops from Afghanistan, and only 36% supporting the operations.

 On 10 September, head of staff Jean-Louis Georgelin testified before the military and Foreign Affairs commissions of the National Assembly.
 On 12, families of the dead were invited to travel to Afghanistan, accompanied by Defence minister Hervé Morin.

 Personal effects of the French casualties were offered for sale in marketplaces, and photos of militant troops in French uniforms infuriated the government.
 Survivors of the attack said that the American warplanes caused friendly fire casualties, which was disputed by NATO.

 Left-wing opposition MPs requested a vote regarding the continued presence of French forces in Afghanistan, which was reaffirmed by the National Assembly on 22 September.
 Prime Minister François Fillon claimed to have "learnt the lessons of the ambush", and announced further military deployment, amounting to about 100 men with drones and helicopters.